-Rindala Semaan is a Senior Psychomotor Therapist, holding a Masters degree from Université Saint Joseph in Beirut.
+Rindala Semaan is Lead Psychomotor Therapist in Camali Clinic, holding a Masters degree from Université Saint Joseph in Beirut.
 She has 10 years of experience with infants, children and adolescents and the focus of her therapeutic intervention includes working with children presenting with developmental delay, epilepsy, visual/auditory impairment, genetic syndromes (Trisomy 9, Trisomy 21, Pradder Willi Syndrome, neuropathologies (cerebral palsy, Agenesis of the corpus calossum, Dyspraxia), Autism, PDD and sensory integration difficulties.

 Rindala worked in Lebanon for several years and she was actively engaged in establishing special education departments in schools and nurseries aiming for early detection and school difficulties’ remediation.
 She was also a consultant therapist in a project with UNHCR in Lebanon, taking care of refugee Iraqi children who were victim of violence and abuse and presented with severe psychological trauma.
 She worked in Abu Dhabi for two years and offering therapy in Arabic, French and English allowed her to interact with numerous families from different cultural backgrounds.

 In Camali Clinic, Rindala’s responsibilities include carrying out Psychomotor assessments and Early Intervention assessments in collaboration with other disciplines, diagnosing and carrying out therapy sessions (one to one and group sessions).
 Group sessions include Drama and social skills workshop.

 Since graduation, Rindala has completed several post graduate qualifications such as: